increase conversions on your website

 Highlight Key Points with Bold Text

-Using bold text to highlight important information makes key messages stand out.
-Calls to action, product benefits, and pricing details should be immediately visible without requiring users to search for them.
-When visitors can quickly find what matters, they stay engaged longer and are more likely to convert.
+Bold text makes important information stand out.
+Calls to action, product benefits, and pricing should be visible without users having to search for them.
+When people can find what matters quickly, they stay engaged longer and are more likely to convert.

 67